15 Tips to Start Successful Export Business

 A small present to a secretary or to the employee who deals with your bills of lading, may pay you back greatly and unexpectedly in the future.

 8. Develop "Export Inquiries Handling Rules"

-Respond in 48 hours
+Respond in 48 hours, even better 24 hours

 You'll be surprised by your potential buyers expectations in regards to receiving replies to their inquiries.
 Especially when you are dealing with Asian or Middle Eastern customers.
 They send you an e-mail and then call you in a couple of hours later demanding a reply.

 We recently received an inquiry from Kuwait.
 The initial e-mail came through late on Sunday.
 On Monday morning we had a reminder, that afternoon - another email, this time demanding an immediate respond and on Tuesday morning - a phone call from Kuwait.
 Was this an urgent matter, no it wasn't.
 It was an advertising company acting on behalf of its client who wanted to discuss the possibility to promote their business at Export61.

 Learn to recognise "genuine" inquiries and beware of "dream" orders

 As a rule, a "genuine" inquiry has a brief introduction, is fairly specific in what it is looking for and will have a company name, contact name and contact details.